Institute of Certified Public Accountants in Ireland: History of CPA Ireland

 In 1961 the Society of Public Accountants gained legal recognition and changed its name to The Irish Society of Certified Public Accountants Ltd; this was changed again in 1971 to The Institute of Certified Public Accountants in Ireland.

 Council of the Institute

-CPA Ireland's newly elected officer group for 2016, from left to right: Nano Brennan, president, Cormac Mohan, vice president and Deirdre Kiely, vice president.

 The council of the institute is made up of 16 elected members and up to three non-members, including the president and vice presidents of the institute.
 The council meets approximately eight times a year to set policy on areas like the regulation of members in the public interest, the growth and development of the institute and examination and training standards.

 The office-holders for 2022 are: